Y Day Camp

 Facilities: On our 52 acres of fields, woods and river frontage we have a 25 yard in-ground pool, a covered pavilion that seats 120, rest rooms, offices, changing rooms with private areas and storage cubbies, four lean-tos, an archery range, beach volleyball court, acreas of playing fields, a canoe launch, and miles of hiking trails.

 Activities: Our staff fosters the development of the whole child by providing a wide-variety of fun, age-appropriate activities that promote social, physical, intellectual and emotional growth, and the values of caring, honesty, respect, and responsibility.
 Core camp activities include: swim lessons, sports & games, arts & crafts, free swim, adventure games (leadership- and team-building), archery, environmental education, canoeing, and opening and closing ceremonies.
 Session themes provide the focus for many activities.
 Older campers are engaged in many session-long projects.
 Every Friday all campers will have a chance to delve into a favorite activity in more depth including activities that are not part of the traditional camp curriculum (Friday FunDay).
-For example, Camp director Sue Fortier was a nationally-ranked synchronized swimmer as a teen... she would LOVE to teach synchronized swimming as a Friday Fun Day activity.
+For example, Camp director Sean Fortier is an avid backpacker and hiker and would love to teach back country skills.
+You will also see a Y Day Camp version of "world cup soccer" or "core value 4 way capture the flag."
+Of course, there is likely to be a "gold rush" at some point in the summer.

 Hours of Operation: Camp runs from 9:00 am to 4:00 pm, Monday through Friday (not including transportation time).

 Camp Staff: Our camp is directed by our year round Program Director Sean Fortier.
-As always, a majority of staff members from the previous summer will return and will be joined this summer by several talented, passionate new staff members.
+Many staff members from the previous summer will return and will be joined by several talented, passionate new staff members.
 Our "professional role models" are hired based on their camping, education, recreational and/or child care training and experience, as well as their passion for helping children learn, grow and thrive and their commitment to our core values.
 They participate in a comprehensive training program prior to the opening of camp.
 Training includes applying Developmental Assets research, teambuilding (for both the staff team and for staff to use with their group of campers), positive discipline, risk management, and First Aid and CPR.

 Groups and Ratios: Children are organized into small groups by age.
 Each group of up to 13 children is supervised by a senior staff member (Activity Leader) and a junior counselor (Group Leader).
 The overall ratio of campers:staff is 6:1.